sonata-project/SonataEasyExtendsBundle/Resources/doc/reference/why.rst

 How to achieve this

   - Declare only SuperClass inside a VB, don’t use final entity
-  - Call your entity ``BaseXXXX`` and make them abstract, change the property from private to protected.
+  - Call your entity ``BaseXXXX`` and make it abstract, change the properties from private to protected.
   - The same goes for a repository
   - Always use ``Application\YourBundle\Entity\XXXX`` inside your code